kaltokri/just-the-docs-test/docs/plugins/punishment.md

 ### Penalties

 The number of penalty points that a player "earns", is configured here.
 Collisions are hits where the players aircraft is being used as a weapon.
-You can add own events that you can use from inside the mission environment (see below), like the example here with "zone-bombing".<br/>
+You can add own events that you can use from inside the mission environment (see below), like the example here with "zone-bombing".

 If you use the inline "action"-element, you can already trigger any action like a "move_to_spec" or "credits" when someone FFs or kills a team member.